Stakely/stakely-docs/docs/staking-api/introduction.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 title: Introduction
 ---

 # What is the Stakely Staking API

-The Stakely Staking API is a B2B API suite that lets you integrate staking functionality into your product with minimal effort.
+The Stakely Staking API is an interface that lets you integrate staking functionality into your product with minimal effort, handling protocol-level differences and minimizing the need for network-specific implementation logic.
 It is built for non-custodial wallets, exchanges, fintech platforms, institutions, integrators, and custodians that want to offer staking without managing their own infrastructure.
 The API is production-ready and supports multiple networks through a single, unified REST interface.
 It also enables flexible revenue-sharing models, making it suitable for different business setups.

 All Stakely infrastructure is SOC 2 Type II and ISO 27001 certified and is subject to regular security audits.

 :::info
-The Stakely Staking API is an integration layer, not a dependency.
-It is designed to simplify and accelerate staking integrations, but partners can always use native blockchain methods to interact directly with Stakely validators and reach the same revenue-sharing agreements independently of the API.
+The Stakely Staking API is an integration helper, not a requirement.
+It is designed to simplify and accelerate staking integrations, but anyone can always use native blockchain methods to interact directly with Stakely validators and reach the same revenue-sharing agreements independently of the API.

 All staking operations are fully on-chain.
 Even in the unlikely event that the API or Stakely infrastructure were to become unavailable, withdrawing funds would never be at risk, as staking and unstaking can always be performed through the blockchain’s native methods.
 :::